Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 Someone with the artistic soul of our Ronnie Wood can hardly ever help themselves, they simply must create and express.
 Ron plays the guitar, bass, and keyboards.
 Also, give the man a harmonica, and few are on his level.
 He writes songs, authors books, and works as a radio personality.
 Further still, from the time he was a child, Ron was known as a visual artist.
 His sketches were featured on the BBC.
 His paintings, drawings, and prints have been featured in exhibits all over the world.

 Ronnie Wood's History With Jeff Beck and Faces

-Beginning his career as a musician in 1964, Ron would play with several bands, but most notably a group called the Birds.
+Beginning his career as a musician in 1964, Ron would play with several bands, but most notably with a group called The Birds.
 Please do not mistake this with the US band, The Byrds, as we're talking very different things.
-Ron had established himself as a songwriter and a guitarist, and he wrote half the songs the Birds performed and released.
+Ron had established himself as a songwriter and a guitarist, and he wrote half the songs The Birds performed and released.

-This early band lasted three years, and disbanded.
+This early band lasted three years before disbanding.
 Ron was a popular and in demand sort of fella, just like he has always been, and he quickly landed a job with an outfit known as the Santa Barbera Machine Head.
 It kept him busy until a much greater opportunity would present itself.